andrewculver/honyaku/README.md

 # Honyaku (翻訳)

 A Ruby gem for quickly, reliably, and accurately translating your Rails application using OpenAI.
+Created because it replaced a $34K/year SaaS contract and streamlined our deploy process.

 Honyaku was built using [Cursor Composer](https://docs.cursor.com/composer) with [claude-3.5-sonnet](https://www.anthropic.com/news/claude-35-sonnet), prompted by [Andrew Culver](https://x.com/andrewculver) at [ClickFunnels](https://www.clickfunnels.com).